yanferens/go-interview-practice/README.md

 ## **Working on Challenges**

 ### **Setting Up Your Submission**

+You can set up your submission in two ways:

+#### **Method 1: Using the Web UI (Recommended for Development)**

+1. Run the web UI as described in the [Web UI](#web-ui) section.
+2. Browse challenges and select one to work on.
+3. Implement your solution in the in-browser editor.
+4. Click "Run Tests" to test your solution.
+5. Once all tests pass, click "Submit Solution" to submit your solution to the scoreboard.
+6. You will be given the option to either:
+   - Save your solution directly to the filesystem with one click
+   - Copy the commands to manually create the submission files

+#### **Method 2: Using the Command Line**

 We have provided a bash script called `create_submission.sh` to help you set up your submission directory and copy the solution template.